L4DR48/ETAI-Pipeline/README.md

 # Baseline Predictive Pipeline -- ETAI

+Author: Vasco Rodrigues,  nº20231676

+In the beggining the logistic regression is giving better scores than the decision tree (better f1 scores and better precision) s
 This is the **starting point** for your semester project: a small but *complete* predictive pipeline -- every piece a real project needs (entry point, config, data loading, preprocessing, model, evaluation), just kept as simple as possible for now.

 The task: predict two-year recidivism using ProPublica's COMPAS